JetBrains/kotlin-mobile-docs/topics/kotlin-native-concurrent-mutability.md

 `AtomicReference` can be very useful when you need some shared state.
 There are some drawbacks to consider.

 Accessing and changing values in an `AtomicReference` is very costly performance-wise *relative to* standard mutable state.
-If performance is a concern, keep that in mind when evaluating `AtomicReference`.
+If performance is a concern, consider another approach with [thread-isolated state](#thread-isolated-state).

-There is also a potential issue with memory leaks, which will be resolved in the future. `AtomicReference` may leak memory if you don't explicitly clear it out.
+There is also a potential issue with memory leaks, which will be resolved in the future.
+In situations where the object kept in the `AtomicReference` has cyclical references, it may leak memory if you don't explicitly clear it out:
-Keep the following in mind:

-1. This only applies to situations where the object kept in the `AtomicReference` has cyclical references.
-2. If you're keeping `AtomicReference` in a global object that never leaves scope, this won't matter (because the memory never needs to be reclaimed during the life of the process).
-3. If you have state that may have cyclic references and needs to be reclaimed, you should use a nullable type in the `AtomicReference` and set it to null explicitly when you're done with it.
+* If you have state that may have cyclic references and needs to be reclaimed, you should use a nullable type in the `AtomicReference` and set it to null explicitly when you're done with it.
+* If you're keeping `AtomicReference` in a global object that never leaves scope, this won't matter (because the memory never needs to be reclaimed during the life of the process).

 ```kotlin
 class Container(a:A) {